projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-console.rst

 .. _hv-console-shell-uart:

-Hypervisor console, hypervisor shell, and virtual UART
+Hypervisor Console, Hypervisor Shell, and Virtual UART
 ######################################################

 .. _hv-console:

-Hypervisor console
+Hypervisor Console
 ******************

 The hypervisor console is a text-based terminal accessible from UART.